K. H. Hussain

 K. H. Hussain is a computing expert and typeface designer from Kerala, India.
 In the early days of the Malayalam computing, he came into the field of Malayalam computing by creating his own Malayalam font and text editor.
+He received Dr. Pradeepan Pampirikunnu Memorial Mathrubhasha (Mother Tongue) Award instituted by Sree Sankaracharya University of Sanskrit, Kalady, and Government of Kerala e-Governance Award.

 Hussain's major contributions include eleven fonts including Rachana, Meera, Keraliyam, Tamil Inime, Dyuthi, Uroob and Panmana, the preservation of millions of pages in five digital archives, and the Arabic Malayalam keyboard.
 He was also responsible for setting up the first computer based information system in Malayalam.